Many people approaching retirement feel a quiet pressure to “get it right.”

 But retirement decisions are rarely improved by better predictions.

-They’re improved by better planning.
+They’re often supported by thoughtful planning.

 The Core Idea: Predictions Are Uncertain.
 Planning Is Structured